 - Attend all of your medical appointments and make sure to keep copies of all documentation regarding your on-the-job injury, such as notes from your doctor excusing you from work.

 - Keep copies of all the letters, reports, etc. you have received from your employer or insurance carrier related to your work-related illness or injury.

 - Receipts for all out-of-pocket medical and prescription costs.

-- An experienced attorney who represents people with work-related injuries can, under the right circumstances, guide clients in the selection of a Qualified Medical Examiner (QME).
-The doctor chosen from a QME list could have a significant impact on your case, your future and your family’s future.
+- Selecting the best Qualified Medical Examiner to suit your needs is vital to receiving the finest medical treatment to help you get back to work after an on-the-job injury or illness.
+The doctor chosen from a QME list could have a significant impact on your case, your future, and your family's future.